lloydkevin/kevinlloyd.net/content/blog/2023-04-41-in-procces-background-queue-service.md

 It just so happens the Microsoft documentation has a great example that combines both of these elements to build a [Queue Service](https://learn.microsoft.com/en-us/dotnet/core/extensions/queue-service#create-queuing-services).

-The problem with this example is that it lacked some real world problems.
-Since task queue was only storing a list of `Func` it seemed you could only perform trivial tasks.
+The problem with this example is that it lacked some real-world problems.
+Since the task queue was only storing a list of `Func` it seemed you could only perform trivial tasks.
 It did not account for resolving other dependencies or performing _real_ tasks.

 When trying to solve this problem for myself, I poked at it for a while, until I realized what I really needed was a way to _dispatch_ these tasks.